 - April 11 – SB 1336 is defeated in committee.

-- May 21 – California Attorney General Xavier Becerra appeals and requests a stay of the May 15 ruling.
+- May 21 – California Attorney General Xavier Becerra appeals and requests a stay of the May 15 ruling in order to allow the law to remain in effect during the litigation process.

 - May 23 – California 4th District Court of Appeal denies the AG’s request to stay the May 15 ruling.

-- June 15 – California 4th Court of Appeal grants the AG’s motion to stay the Riverside County Superior Court ruling that overturned the End of Life Option Act, and vacates all scheduled lower court trials.
+- June 15 – California 4th District Court of Appeal and vacates all scheduled lower court trials.
 The statute is again the law in the state of California, pending any future rulings to the contrary.

 - August 6 – AB 282 passes in the full Senate 25 to 9, with amendments.